Fan Retrospectives: Spider-Man: The Clone Saga: Part 12: Lives Unlived

-Actually, now that I think about it, the vast majority of the Clone Saga's stories are the se huge event arcs.
+Actually, now that I think about it, the vast majority of the Clone Saga's stories are just huge event arcs.
 They are almost all crossover events with long-lasting repercussions.
 After month after month of high-stakes storytelling (not to mention reading four to five Spider-Man titles a month), it gets exhausting- regardless of how well-crafted the story telling is.
-I can see a lot of fans getting burnt-out by all of this.
-I suspect another reason the Clone Saga is not well-received is because of event fatigue.
+I can see a lot of fans got burnt-out by all of this.
+I suspect another reason the Clone Saga is not well-regarded is because of the event fatigue.

 So lets discuss the actual issue.
 We see Peter dressed as Scarlet Spider looking through the Daily Bugle records for Miles Warren aka the Jackal.
 Surprisingly he found some information and an address on Warren that's dated after his alleged death.

 Actually, that's not totally true.
 He found some information on a Dr. Warrens Miles.
 Hmmm...
 As far as aliases go, that one's just lazy.
 Even the Joker's alias of Joe Kerr is better than switching your first and last name around.